Indiana limestone has seldom been more imposing:

 This Star-Telegram clip shows that the original 1855 Masonic lodge building was still standing in 1932.
 Pity that building could not have been moved out of the way of progress and preserved as the oldest public structure in Fort Worth.

-Among the treasures in the 1932 temple is the 1782 Masonic bell from that first lodge hall.
+Among the treasures in the 1932 temple is the Masonic bell (cast in 1782) from that first lodge hall.

 Some more views of the Masonic Temple (now called the “Masonic Center”):